RED LIGHT CAMERAS

 the full rent if there weren't enough fines to cover the cost.
 See Subsection B. of Defect # 10.

-In 2008 a Fullerton defendant got an appellate court decision saying that Fullerton's cost-neutral contract violated Section 21455.5(g) and that the trial court erred in admitting evidence from the camera.
+In 2008 a Fullerton defendant got an appellate court decision saying that Fullerton's cost-neutral contract violated Section 21455.5(g) (as of 2013, 21455.5(h)) and that the trial court erred in admitting evidence from the camera.

 In Jan.
 2010 the Laguna Woods city council voted to remove the cost-neutral clause from their contract.